Johnny Bravo: Reception and legacy

+Johnny Bravo was Cartoon Network's highest-rated program in 1999, garnering a 2.2 rating in households and a 4.4 rating among children aged 6 to 11 years, its target demographic.
 In 2009, IGN ranked Johnny Bravo No. 71 for its Top 100 Animated Series list.

 After the series ended in 2004, the No. 5 Kellogg's Chevrolet was given a special paint scheme with Johnny Bravo on the hood.
 It was driven by Kyle Busch in the 2005 Sharpie 500 NASCAR race.

 On the long lasting impact of the show, writer/director Butch Hartman states:

 The title character is considered "iconic", and his catchphrases are relatively common in popular culture.

 The show's creative team went on to create many successful television series throughout the 1990s and 2000s, including writer Seth MacFarlane, creator of the popular animated series Family Guy.
 Shortly after the series' first season was completed, writer/director Butch Hartman left to work on Nickelodeon's Oh Yeah!
 Cartoons, from which those shorts spun off his own success, The Fairly OddParents.
-Steve Marmel, writer for Johnny Bravo, has been a producer and writer for The Fairly OddParents since its premiere in 2001.
+Steve Marmel, writer for Johnny Bravo, has been a producer and writer for The Fairly OddParents since its premiere in 2001, and is also the creator of the live-action sitcom Sonny with a Chance.
 In addition to Johnny Bravo, director John McIntyre directed episodes of several other Cartoon Cartoons, and more recently served as a supervising director on Cartoon Network's original series The Marvelous Misadventures of Flapjack.

+In 2023 Indian Entertainment Journal Pinkvilla named Johnny Bravo among the top 10 cartoon shows of the 1990s.
+They mentioned the running gag of Johnny Bravo chasing after women and getting beaten up by them while also featuring other action and comedic themes such as getting lost in distant places while attempting to travel to simple locations and his subsequent explorations and adventures as having great comedic influence in future cartoons.